aymenfurter/microagents/README.md

 ![Self-Composing Agents](static/output.gif?raw=true)

 ## Overview
-This experiment explores self-evolving agents that automatically generate and improve themselves to answer a variety of questions.
+This experiment explores self-evolving agents that automatically generate and improve themselves.
 No specific agent design or prompting is required from the user.
 Simply pose a question, and the system initiates and evolves agents tailored to provide answers.
-Microagents are designed for reuse and can learn from past mistakes to enhance their future performance.
+Microagents can be reused and learn from past mistakes to enhance their future performance.

 ## Generated Prompts from above Demo
 ```